 - We have an extensive archive of local bus and rail material.
 This includes posters, signs, publicity materials, books, magazines, drawings, photographs, and petrol pumps.

-- Our two premises are home to around 11 of our own vehicles plus 11 privately owned guest vehicles.
+- Our premises are home to around 11 of our own vehicles plus 11 privately owned guest vehicles.
 Not all of these are currently fit for the road.

 - We work with groups which include Cumbria Omnibus Group, The 550 Group, Barrow Transport Group, Carlisle Bus Group, and a number of individual owners.